raisschultz/raisschultz.github.io/index.markdown

 Some of my favorite fantasy series' are works from Brandon Sanderson's Cosmere and Steven Erikson's Malazan Book of the Fallen.
 I love animals, and enjoy observing and interacting with the squirrels, birds and cats of the neighbourhood.

-### Projects are hosted on the site and can be access through the navigation bar at the top.

-*(04/26)* AI+ Intelligence Series: collection of independent reports written after attending SCSP AI+ Intelligence Summit

-*(11/25)* Case Studies: collection of IT-focused case studies written as part of IT429: Security Accreditation of Information Systems

-*(11/25)* Pedestrian Infrastructure: research proposal for a method of analysing and improving pedestrian infrastructure; developed in course of Honors College curriculum

-*(11/25)* Automated License Plate Readers: presentation and ethical analysis of automated license plate reader technology developed as part of IT304: IT in the Global Economy

-*(05/21)* Extended Essay: political analysis of Kurdish autonomous region of Iraq written as part of International Baccaleaureate